Shubhamurkade/ray/doc/source/train/config_guide.rst

 The scaling configuration specifies distributed training properties like the number of workers or the resources per worker.

-The properties of the scaling configuration are :ref:`tunable <air-tuner-search-space>`.
+The properties of the scaling configuration are :ref:`tunable <tune-search-space-tutorial>`.

 .. literalinclude:: doc_code/key_concepts.py
     :language: python